Corrective Measures

-Corrective Measures is a 2022 American superhero film written, produced and directed by Sean O'Reilly and starring Bruce Willis and Michael Rooker.
+Corrective Measures is a 2022 American action thriller superhero film written, produced and directed by Sean O'Reilly and starring Bruce Willis and Michael Rooker.
 It is based on the graphic novel of the same name by Grant Chastain.
 It is also O'Reilly's debut in a live-action feature film.

 Corrective Measures was released by Tubi in select theaters and VOD on April 29, 2022.